Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 note that mathematically the transition function is a re-writing of the conditional probability function often represented as
 $$Pr(s'|s, a)$$
 === Reward
+Like the transition function, the reward is a function that is used between two states given a action.
+Instead of representing the change of a state, the reward function is to give a purpose or goal to the agent.
+Going back to the example of the sport, the reward can be the distance that i have lessend over the finish line.
 == Multi-Agent Reinforcement Learning
 === Stationary vs. Non-stationary
 The MARL can be naively seen as adding more than